-Tablets tend to blend in together, with monotonous rectangular designs and redundant features, however, the slates in this slideshow offer a few unique characteristics to help them stand out in the pack.
+Unless you're a tablet expert like me, most models look similar -- if not the same.
+Tablets tend to blend in together, with monotonous rectangular designs and redundant features.
+However, the slates in this slideshow offer a few unique characteristics to help them stand out in the pack.

-The Sony Xperia Z2 gives new meaning to the term "skinny dipping."
+The Sony Xperia Z4 gives new meaning to the term "skinny dipping."
 In addition to its status as one of the thinnest and lightest tablets available, it's also waterproof!
-Not to be outshined by its slick design features, the Xperia Z2 tablet (not to be confused with the similarly named Xperia Z2 phone) is also a top slatethanks to its zippy performance and pixel-packed screen.
+Not to be outshined by its slick design features, the Xperia Z4 tablet is also a top slate thanks to its zippy performance and pixel-packed screen.

 You can find fingerprint scanners on a few smartphones, but it's a rare sight on a tablet.
 The Samsung Galaxy Tab S is currently the only Android tablet with the feature.

 The 8.4- and 10-inch tablets are two of the most high-end Android slates on the market and have much more to offer than elevated security settings -- they're speedy, with lightweight designs and rock a colorful, super-sharp display.

 For a budget buy, the Asus Memo Pad 8 really packs in the features to give you the most bang for your buck.
 One of the most compelling options is Asus' preloaded Splendid app.
 The program allows you to calibrate the screen of your tablet to optimize your viewing experience.
 The app is also available on other Asus devices, but at its cheap price, the Memo Pad 8 is the most compelling tablet to offer the perk.